- You are here:

 GTO lays the foundation for growth across all of the Bank’s businesses, functions and contributes significantly to the Bank’s strategic priorities.
 Our ability to innovate in anticipation of new business needs enables the Bank to capitalise on its position in the world’s fastest-growing economies.

 Ultimately, we define our role not only as the right partner for the business, but as a real source of competitive advantage.
-As a Management Trainee you’ll have the opportunity to gain an in-depth understanding of Consumer Banking Operations or Wholesale Banking Operations and Technology.
+As a Management Trainee you’ll have the opportunity to gain an in-depth understanding of Personal Banking Operations or Business Banking Operations and Technology.

 The role of the Risk is to provide rigour to the Bank’s activities.
 The aim is to maximise business activities, and therefore our contribution to the economy, whilst keeping risks within allowable tolerances.